- The male reproductive system includes parts of the male body that are involved in sexual activity, fertility, and reproduction.

 What is the male reproductive system and how does it work?

-The male reproductive system contains the external genitals (the penis, testes and the scrotum) and internal parts, including the prostate gland, vas deferens and urethra.
-A man's fertility and sexual traits depend on the normal functioning of the male reproductive system, as well as hormones released from the brain.
+The male reproductive system includes the external genitals (the penis, testes and the scrotum) and internal parts, including the prostate gland, vas deferens and urethra.
+Your fertility and sexual traits depend on the normal functioning of your reproductive system, as well as hormones released from the brain.

-The male reproductive system is responsible for reproduction.
-It is made of the following parts.
+The male reproductive system is important for reproduction.
+It is made of the following parts:

-- Penis - this has spongy tissue which can fill with blood to cause an erection.
+- Penis — the organ used for urination and sexual intercourse.
+It has spongy tissue that can fill with blood to cause an erection.
 It contains the urethra, which carries both urine and semen.
-It is used for urinating and sexual intercourse.

 - Scrotum — this is a loose bag of skin that hangs outside the body, behind the penis.
 It holds the testes in place.